Submission Track & Session Proposals: January 8th, 2018

 Final Camera-Ready Submission: June 15th, 2018

-In 2017, the XIV Edition of I3M is held in Barcelona, Catalonia, Spain, renovating the opportunity to have
+In 2018, the XV Edition of I3M is held in Budapest providing the opportunity to have

 an International Multiconference involving different Modelling & Simulation areas and providing an ideal opportunity to meet together

 in the warm and enjoyable framework of the Hungarian Capital, hosted in strong cooperation with Scientific Institutions active in the Region;